sloganking/quick-assistant/README.md

 ## Features

 - The assistant has functions for controling the desktop.
-Such as adjusting volume, brightness, media control, and applicatin launching.
+Such as adjusting volume, brightness, media control, and application launching.